dtuleva/Math_Concepts_Visualizations/README.md

-# Math Concepts Visualisations
+# Math Concepts Visualizations

-This repository is dedicated to exploring and visualizing various mathematical concepts utilizing [Manium](https://www.manim.community/).
+This repository is dedicated to exploring and visualizing various mathematical concepts utilizing [Manim](https://www.manim.community/).